-If you had a net capital gain or loss, use Schedule D Individual to determine them and transfer to Part 2, line 2 O of the return.
+If you had a net capital gain or loss, and/or lumpsum distributions from qualified pension plans, use Schedule D Individual to determine them and transfer to Part 2, line 2 O of the return.

 If you had a long-term capital gain from Capital Investment Funds, use Schedule Q1 to determine this gain and transfer to Part 2, line 2P of the return.